Maple Hot Sauce with Brown Butter

 Equipment

-• Pot & burner or microwave - to brown the butter
+• Pot and stovetop or microwave – to brown the butter

 Makes: 1 cup (250 ml)